-- b) An efficient bilge pumping system of existing of at least one hand bilge pump and one engine driven, or independent power pump, and have permanently installed discharge pipe(s) of sufficient capacity to accommodate both pumps simultaneously so arranged that any compartment can be drained. - 3.04.2 All Class A vessels should have bilge pumping arrangements required by Flag States.
+- An efficient bilge pumping system consisting of at least one hand b) bilge pump and one engine driven, or independent power pump, and have permanently installed discharge pipe(s) of sufficient capacity to accommodate both pumps simultaneously so arranged that any compartment can be drained. - 3.04.2 All Class A vessels shall be fitted with bilge pumping arrangements in accordance with Flag State requirements.